Layr-Labs/eigenlayer-contracts/docs/multichain/README.md

 | -------- | -------- | -------- |
 | [`BN254CertificateVerifier`](../../src/contracts/multichain/BN254CertificateVerifier.sol) | Singleton | Transparent proxy |
 | [`ECDSACertificateVerifier`](../../src/contracts/multichain/ECDSACertificateVerifier.sol) | Singleton | Transparent proxy |

+A `Certificate` is a proof of a task being executed offchain by the operators of an operatorSet.
+Two types of key material are supported: ECDSA and BN254.

 See full documentation in [`/destination/CertificateVerifier.md`](./destination/CertificateVerifier.md).